Pratt & Whitney R-2800 Double Wasp

-The Pratt & Whitney R-2800 Double Wasp is an American twin-row, 18-cylinder, air-cooled radial aircraft engine with a displacement of 2,800 cuin, and is part of the long-lived Wasp family of engines.
+The Pratt & Whitney R-2800 Double Wasp is an American twin-row, 18-cylinder, air-cooled radial aircraft engine with a nominal displacement of 2800 cuin, and is part of the long-lived Wasp family of engines.

-The R-2800 saw widespread use in many important American aircraft during and after World War II.
-During the war years, Pratt & Whitney continued to develop new ideas to upgrade the engine, including water injection for takeoff in cargo and passenger planes and to give emergency power in combat.
+Produced from 1939 to 1960, the R-2800 saw widespread use in major American aircraft during and after World War II, including the Grumman F6F Hellcat, Vought F4U Corsair, and Republic P-47 Thunderbolt.
+It was developed into numerous military and commercial variants for fighters, attack aircraft, patrol aircraft, transports, and airliners, with changes in supercharging, fuel systems, water injection, reduction gearing, and accessory arrangements.

 Design and development

 First run in 1937, near the time that the larger 3347.9 cuin competing 18-cylinder Wright Duplex-Cyclone's development had been started in May of that year, the 2804.5 cuin displacement R-2800 was first flown by 1940, one year before the Duplex-Cyclone.
 The Double Wasp was more powerful than the world's only other modern 18-cylinder engine, the Gnome-Rhône 18L of 3442 cuin.

 The Double Wasp was much smaller in displacement than either of the other 18-cylinder designs, and heat dissipation was a greater problem.
 To enable more efficient cooling, the usual practice of casting or forging the cylinder head cooling fins that had been effective enough for other engine designs was discarded, and instead, much thinner and closer-pitched cooling fins were machined from the solid metal of the cylinder-head forging.
 The fins were all cut at the same time by a gang of milling saws, automatically guided as it fed across the head in such a way that the bottom of the grooves rose and fell to make the roots of the fins follow the contour of the head, with the elaborate process substantially increasing the surface area of the fins.